svicente24/dotfiles/README.md

 - Check you set correctly the policy: `Get-ExecutionPolicy -List`

-- Create the folder and copy starship.toml: `mkdir -p ~/.config && vim ~/.config/starship.toml`
+- Create the folder and copy starship.toml: `mkdir -p ~/.config`

 - Add the following to the end of Microsoft.PowerShell_profile.ps1: `code $PROFILE`